4.8out of 3,000+ reviews

 You should also look into local organizations that provide grants to homebuyers.
 Many municipalities across the country are offering home buying assistance to people willing to relocate.
 Local non-profits sometimes offer grants for down payments.
 Contact your local government to learn more.

 Finally, your employer may offer home buying help.
 Some employers offer forgivable loans, while others offer low-interest loans.
 You may also be able to borrow against your retirement savings if your employer allows you to.
-Don’t be afraid to ask your human resources representative.
+Don’t be afraid to ask you human resources representative.

 The Benefits of Waiting